robackem/Cavefish-SV/README.md

 # SV-perls
-Custom perl scripts used for analysis of structural variants in Astyanax mexicanus cavefish
+Custom scripts used for analysis of structural variants in Astyanax mexicanus cavefish